uk-gov-mirror/osgeouk.website/foss4guk2025/callfortalks/index.md

 ### Workshops
 If you're passionate about a topic and you're skilful at conveying your hands-on knowledge and experience to others, this is for you!
 We are aiming to offer a diverse range of workshops for a variety of skill levels.
 Workshops can be 1 or 2hrs long.
 Workshops will be held alongside the General Sessions over the conference days Wednesday Oct 1st and Thursday Oct 2nd.

-### The deadline for submissions has now passed - we're reviewing all proposals and will be in touch with all submitters as soon as we can.